Beijing West railway station: Renovation and Expansion

-In 2005, in order to cooperate with the closure of Beijing South Railway Station, the Beijing West Railway Station expanded the No. 9 platform and newly built the No. 10 platform to divert part of the passenger flow of Beijing South Railway Station.
-In addition, in the expansion project, the canopies of platforms 1 to 7 were rebuilt at the same time, and the canopies of platforms 8 to 10 were newly built, using large-span, arc-shaped, steel truss-structured canopies without platform columns.
+In 2005, in order to cooperate with the renovation of Beijing South Railway Station, Beijing West Railway Station expanded Platform 9 and built a new Platform 10 to divert some of the passenger flow from Beijing South Railway Station.
+In addition, during the expansion project, the canopies of Platforms 1 to 7 were rebuilt and new canopies were built for Platforms 8 to 10.
+A large-span, curved, steel truss structure without platform columns was used.